exusc/datahub/README.md

 - Support of MinIo

 Next Tasks
-- Switch to AreaScopes
+- Delete Scopes

+Next Stories
-- Health-Check auf Applikationsebene
+- Health-Check weitermachen
-  - Informationen zu Applikation (Business-Units, Anzahl Scopes) siehe DashBoard
-  - keine Gesamtübersicht: Applikations-DBs alle Datenbanken / Login-Hook
-  - Areas mit ihren Checks
 - MyDataHUB (Index) verkürzen - Liste der Applikationen -> Health-Check
 - FileStorage im Filesystem fertigmachen:
   Scripttype einbauen
   scope_delete if not empty
   scope_exists, scope is_empty()
 - Alle Scopes anlegen als Funktion auf den Containern

-Next Stories
 - Implement health checks
 - Execution of container actions in db and filestorage
-- Active References - Container->Area->Application
-- Usage of *-functionality with scopes
+- Usage of *-functionality with Areascopes
 - Scopes with from to for Schutzstufen
 - UI for scope adding
 - Multi-language-support